adilsammar/detr-fine/OBJECTDETECTION.md

     }

-**Step 6:** Run through one categoiry at a time, first coco file for that category and parse in right format.
+**Step 6:** Run through one category at a time, first coco file for that category and parse in right format.

     ############################ Create DATASET ################################